ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 | Failback           | No |
 | Failover order     | Active uplinks: Uplink1, Uplink2 \* |

-\* The vSAN port group uses explicit failover with active or standby because it does not support load balancing of vSAN storage traffic. iSCSI port groups have only one active uplink at a time (iSCSI A - Uplink1, iSCSI B - Uplink 2).
+\* The vSAN port group uses explicit failover with active or standby because it does not support load balancing of vSAN storage traffic.
 {:note}

 Table 7.
 Converged cluster virtual switch port groups and VLANs, Distributed switch **SDDC-Dswitch-Private**